Michael Cohen Could Receive ‘Substantial’ Prison Term If Federal Prosecutors Get What They Want

-Michael Cohen’s legal team requested that their client receive no prison time based on his cooperation with Special Counsel Robert Mueller’s investigation, but federal prosecutors have recommended that President Trump’s former attorney be sentenced to at least four years.
+Michael Cohen’s legal team requested that their client receive no prison time, based on his cooperation with Special Counsel Robert Mueller’s investigation, but federal prosecutors have recommended that President Trump’s former attorney be sentenced to at least four years.

 As Inquisitr previously reported, Robert Mueller’s team filed their own recommendations today.
 Although Mueller did not suggest a specific prison term, he did cite Michael Cohen’s “substantial cooperation” as a reason to allow concurrent sentencing for the two cases brought by the United States and the SDNY.